MinJunSeo/project-structure-generator/README.md

 Then, create "app.js" file in "PSG\src".

-If you passed path with filename, then create file in specified path.
+If you passed path with filename, then create empty file in specified path.

 ```
 For example)